IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/connectingApp.md

     ![](_attachments/skillSets7.png)

-The application should now be connected to the draft version of your assistant.
+The application is now connected to the draft version of your assistant.

 ![](_attachments/skillSets8.png)